 Constructed prior to 1870 in the Georgian style, the Estaminet building is a 3-bay frame structure with a truncated hipped roof, simple lines and minimal adornment reflective of the Georgian period in Canada (1820-1850).
 Photographs from the early 20th century depict a 3-bay window projecting from the easterly elevation in a polygonal design.
 The north-facing (front) covered porch with slight bell cast roof and detailed scrollwork remains.
 It is likely that the bay window (no longer extant) and the porch were added to the structure in the very late 19th century/early 20th century.
 A single masonry chimney at the north easterly corner of the building is shown in early photographs.
-A chimney remains in this location today (of early to mid-20th century construction).
+A chimney remains in this location today.

 Over the decades the building has been enlarged to accommodate an expanding service commercial use.
 The original building masses, however, remain and are clearly distinguishable from the later additions to the south and east.
-Period details including the porch, wooden eaves, and proportion of the openings (including the central entry with demi-sidelights and transom) remain.
+Period details including the porch, wooden eaves, and proportion of the window and door openings remain (including the central entry with demi-sidelights and transom).

-Historical and Associative Value:
+Historical and Associative Value

 The property was originally purchased from Joseph Brant by the Gage family as part of a 338 acre parcel.
-In the early to mid 1800's, Andrew Gage inherited a portion of the Gage acreage which included the lands presently known as 2084 Old Lakeshore Road.
-A dwelling was constructed on the property (it is believed that this residence is the building that remains on the property today, making the Estaminet building among the oldest remaining buildings within the City).
+In 1843, Andrew Gage had inherited a portion of the Gage acreage which included the lands presently known as 2084 Old Lakeshore Road.
+A residential building was constructed on the property during Andrew Gage's ownership (1843-1870).
+(It is believed that Gage's residence is the building that remains on the property today, making the Estaminet building among the oldest remaining buildings within the present day downtown core).
+In 1870, the property passed from Andrew Gage to Lieutenant-Colonel William Kerns.

-In 1870, the property was purchased by Lieutenant-Colonel William Kerns.
 William Kerns made substantial contributions to both the political and mercantile history of Burlington, serving twice as the Reeve of the Village of Burlington (1879-1882, 1899-1905), a trustee of the local school board, and a long-term business partner of John Waldie and Company (together owned the General Store at present day 2021 Lakeshore Road).
 He was elected to the Provincial Legislature as Halton's representative as a member of the Conservative Party in 1883 and served the electorate in this capacity until 1898.
-Kerns owned the property until 1917 when it was purchased from his estate by Mr. Harold Lazier, an adjacent landowner.
+Kerns owned the property until 1915 when it was purchased from his estate by Mr. Harold Lazier, an adjacent landowner.

 The "Estaminet Standard Hotel" opened, with four tables, under the management of George and Emma Byrens in 1919 (the property continued under the ownership of Mr. Harold Lazier until 1930 when it was purchased by Ms. Emma Byrens).
-During Ms. Byrens' proprietorship the restaurant expanded and flourished to international notoriety.
-Following her retirement in 1952, Ms. Byrens sold the property to Reginald Cooper who operated it until 1963 when it was taken over by his son Brian.
+Following her retirement in 1952, Mrs. Byrens sold the property to Reginald Cooper who operated it until 1963 when it was taken over by his son Brian.
 The younger Mr. Cooper made several enlargements to the building yet was able to maintain the comfortable atmosphere that the Byrens had created.
 The property has since changed ownership several times.